 , Archangel Uriel

 .
 Also take a look at Our Angels Are Different

 Anime and Manga

-He shows up in Lucifer.
+- He is a prominent character in Lucifer.
 He and the title character (his brother) are on surprisingly good terms.

 Michael: You must leave this earth realm and return to the pit, or face me in combat and suffer the same fate.
 Which do you choose?